ai-platform-infrastructure/open-webui-docker/README.md

 ## Patching

-This project requires us to make changes requested by the project owner to align with the organization.
+This project requires us to make changes requested by the upstream project to align with the organization.
 The upstream project may not appreciate some of these changes, so we need to be able to keep this project in sync with upstream and at the same time track local changes/patches to the codebase.

 ### Branches

-* merged/dev (merge of the patching branches)
-* merged/main (merge of upstream and local dev branch for next patched release)

-All branches will be kept up to date with upstream branches (dev and main).
-Please use rebase if
+* upstream/<release tag>

+git rebase --onto upstream/v0.6.26 upstream/v0.6.27

 ### Rules